Aion-rep/kubernetes-runtime-security-falco/README.md

 - create and tune 10 custom runtime rules
 - safely trigger representative detections
 - expose Falco's native Prometheus metrics
-- reuse the existing kube-prometheus-stack
+- use kube-prometheus-stack for Prometheus and Grafana monitoring
 - provision a Grafana dashboard as code
 - document troubleshooting and false-positive tuning